winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 What are Asset Flags and Permissions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+When an asset is created, the issuer can set any combination of flags/permissions.

+**Permissions** Give you the right to edit Flags **Flags** Allow you to enable or disable asset features

-When an asset is creatd, the issuer can set any combination of flags/permissions. **Flags** are set in stone unless there is **permission** to edit.
-Once a permission to edit is revoked, flags are permanent, and can never be modified again.
+Once a permission to edit a flag is revoked, the flag setting under it is permanent; can never be modified again.

 .. _asset-faq10:

 What are the Flags?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* ``charge_market_fee``:
+* ``charge_taker_fee``:
-  an issuer-specified percentage of all market trades in this asset is paid to the issuer
+  an issuer-specified percentage of all market trades in this asset is paid to the issuer.
+Charged if the order is filled immediately.
+  When the charge_maker_fee flag is selected, the user must enter a percent fee.
+* ``charge_maker_fee``:
+  like charge_taker_fee except charged when the order is **NOT** filled immediately.
 * ``white_list``:
   accounts must be white-listed in order to hold this asset
 * ``override_authority``: